Akuli/asda/docs/compiler.md

-# The Asda Compiler
+# Asdac Internals

-This page documents the internals of `asdac`, including lots of details.
+This page documents how `asdac` works, including lots of details.
 It's mostly useful for people who want to develop the compiler in some way, or who just want to know how it works.
-Right now this page also contains lots of details about asda's syntax, although I'm planning on moving those things to a separate page later.
+Right now this page also contains a somewhat detailed description of asda's syntax, although I'm planning on moving it to a separate page later.

 `asdac`, short for "asda compiler", reads source code from a `.asda` file and